glortho/styled-import/README.md

 $ npm run dev && npm test
 ```

-NOTE: Tests will only run in git cloned repo.
+NOTE: Tests will only run in a git cloned repo.
 They are disabled in the
 published npm module.

 ## Restrictions